slaninas/tostr/README.md

 **T**witter to n**ostr**.
 Bot that forwards tweets to [nostr](https://github.com/nostr-protocol/nostr).

+You can interact with it using 'add twitter_username' or 'random' commands.

 ## How it works
 It uses [twint](https://github.com/minamotorin/twint.git) to get the tweets, making nostr events from them which are signed using